TUW-GEO/eodag-notebooks/00_git-tutorial.md

 - `git checkout mybranch` changes to another branch and with `-b my branch` git creates and switches to that branch
 - `git branch` creates a new branch, with `-d` branch gets deleted
 - `git merge mybranch` branch wird in master branch integriert
+- `git rm myfile` to delete a file

 ## General idea of Git